 To the United States Congress and Centers for Medicare & Medicaid Services Advisory Committee,

-We — the undersigned speech pathologists, occupational therapists, physical therapists, occupational therapy assistants, physical therapy assistants, home health agencies, trainees, staff, and researchers — recommend an immediate reevaluation of CMS’s policy on restricting telehealth billing for home health providers given the lack of PPE and the fact that in March, Congress passed the CARES Act, which stated that CMS should do everything in its power to promote the use of telehealth during COVID-19.
+We — the undersigned speech pathologists, occupational therapists, physical therapists, occupational therapy assistants, physical therapy assistants, home health agencies, trainees, staff, researchers, and supporters — recommend an immediate reevaluation of CMS’s policy on restricting telehealth billing for home health therapists given the lack of PPE and the fact that in March, Congress passed the CARES Act, which stated that CMS should do everything in its power to promote the use of telehealth during COVID-19.

 As you well know, we are in the midst of a global pandemic, and it is a benefit to public health to keep as many people out of hospitals as possible.
 Home health providers provide services that keep patients safe at home and lessen the strain on hospital systems.
 There are over 13,000 Home Health companies in the US that employ essential works in the tens to thousands to reduce the risk and ensure that one of the most vulnerable populations, the elderly/geriatric, avoid readmissions into the hospital.

 Yet home health providers are not a prioritized group to receive PPE, despite the fact we travel house to house every day to see our patients.
 Hospitals are providing telehealth rehabilitation services when appropriate under CARES, yet home health providers are effectively penalized for doing so because they are “paying for costly telehealth systems and visits without financial support from government payers while, at the same time, being exposed to low-utilization payment adjustments (LUPAs)” -Robert Holly (Home Healthcare News).

 We are collectively obligated to promote public health interventions that effectively address the COVID-19 pandemic crisis.

 While CMS’s recent work to allow more telehealth visits is a step in the right direction, it falls short of protecting home health providers and our patients.